 Bottom line: A great steal for the right person, not really suitable as a technical mid- or outer layer.

 This review is designed to be a comparison review, meaning that we judge each individual product based upon how it compares to the other products in the review.
-By this standard, the REI Co-op Down Hoodie ranks as the second lowest scorer in our review, and is not really a product you should consider buying.
+By this standard, the REI Co-op Down Hoodie ranks as the second lowest scorer in our review.
 For those who want a technically performing warmth layer to help you accomplish your cold weather outdoor dreams, we recommend you stop reading now and look instead at one of our award winning down jackets, like the Mountain Hardwear Ghost Whisperer Hooded or the Patagonia Down Sweater Hoody.
 Enough said.

 However, there is another type of user who should strongly consider trying on this jacket.
 For those of you who have found your way to this review simply looking for a down jacket to keep you warm during the winter, whether that means while shoveling snow, walking to school and back, fighting off the cold on lunch break, going to the kid's game on the weekend, or whatever you need to do while it is winter and cold, then you could save yourself a whole lot of money by purchasing this down jacket instead of one of the far more expensive jackets in this review that cost so much because they are designed for a different kind of user.
 Read on to see if this jacket suits you.